You are here

 October 28, 2013, marked the 25th anniversary of the founding of the NIDCD, and 25 fruitful years of funding research in its mission areas of hearing, balance, taste, smell, voice, speech, and language.
 During these years, NIDCD-supported scientists have made astonishing advances and numerous discoveries that have had a powerful impact on the health and quality of life of the American people.
 Here are some highlights of the past 25 years.

 At a landmark NIH consensus development conference in March 1993, experts endorsed the screening of all newborns for hearing loss before leaving the hospital.
 The recommendation was based on research showing the importance of early interventions and cost-effective methods for universal screening, which had been developed by NIDCD-supported researchers.
 Combined with similar recommendations by the Joint Committee on Infant Hearing, and further research and workshops supported by the NIDCD, universal newborn hearing screening was put into action in 1999 with Public Law 106-113, the Newborn Infant Hearing and Screening and Intervention Act.
 The law authorized the NIDCD, Centers for Disease Control and Prevention, and the Health Resources and Services Administration to support and coordinate statewide newborn and infant hearing screening programs as well as additional research.
-As of 2010, 98 percent of U.S. newborns are screened for hearing loss prior to discharge from the hospital, up from as few as one-tenth in 1993, when only infants considered at high risk were screened.
+As of 2010, 96 percent of U.S. newborns are screened for hearing loss shortly after birth, up from as few as one-tenth in 1993, when only infants considered at high risk were screened.

 Taste and Smell